anisssoudki/Covid-19-CLI/README.md

 update the application to include a find by city method so now user can enter in a city name and it'll show case every hit from the API

-API got updated april 1st 2020, adjusted file keywords, gem should be working again.(4/01/2020)
+API got updated april 1st 2020, adjusted file keywords, gem should be working again update a method to sort by state.(4/01/2020)

 The MIT License (MIT)